 While waiting for responses from the Precinct Officials, I email my contacts at SCES to be sure everything will be as expected at the school on Monday Setup and Election Day for the specified times.
 As soon as a Coordinator is assigned to our precinct, I send the Coordinator the introductory email I had sent to the Precinct Officials.

-If an assigned Official later drops out, I make sure the BOE Staffing Team is aware of the change.
+If an assigned Official later drops out, a frequent occurrence, I make sure the BOE Staffing Team is aware of the change.
 When new Officials are added, I send them the introductory email I had sent to the initial set of Officials.

 Hopefully by the Friday or Saturday before the election, the list of Precinct Officials has stabilized.
 I then send the current set of Precinct Officials an email with details about proposed assignments.
 I make the assignments based on their training, past experience, preferences/constraints they have noted, and my attempt to balance the workload.
 The assignments email covers their Monday Setup assignments, their initial (and potential later) Election Day assignments, and the areas they will handle when we pack up after the election.